 Collision coverage pays for damage to your window washing truck or other work vehicle, regardless of who is at fault.

 This coverage pays for damage caused by drivers who don’t have insurance.

 Comprehensive insurance covers non-collision damages including vandalism, theft, and fire.

 While commercial auto insurance is a must-have for small businesses that depend on a vehicle to transport cleaning equipment to clients’ homes and businesses, it does not cover risks beyond those related to your vehicle.
-Owners of pool cleaning businesses, janitorial services companies, carpet cleaning businesses, and other cleaning businesses should also consider:
+Cleaning professionals should also consider:

-General liability insurance: This policy will help pay for expenses if a client slips on a wet floor after you mop, or you break a valuable keepsake while dusting.
+General liability insurance: This policy helps pay for expenses related to third-party accidents, like a client slipping on a wet floor after you mop.
 Your clients may require this type of insurance in their contracts.

 Workers’ compensation insurance: This policy is required in most states for businesses that have employees.
 It can cover medical expenses if an employee is injured on the job.
 For example, if a window cleaner falls off a ladder and has a concussion, workers’ comp can pay for medical bills as well as partial lost wages.

 Business owner's policy: A business owner's policy, or BOP, combines general liability insurance with commercial property insurance at a discount.
 Small, low-risk cleaning businesses are usually eligible.

 Commercial umbrella insurance: This policy boosts the coverage limits on your general liability insurance, commercial auto insurance, and employer's liability insurance.
 Cleaning businesses might need it to fulfill requirements for higher policy limits.